schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 		A list of :class:`GSSmartComponentAxis` objects.

 		These are the axis definitions for the interpolations that take place within the Smart Components.
-Corresponds to the 'Properties' tab of the glyph's 'Show Smart Glyph Settings' dialog.
+Corresponds to the ‘Properties’ tab of the glyph’s ‘Show Smart Glyph Settings’ dialog.

 		Also see https://glyphsapp.com/tutorials/smart-components for reference.